-Pan-United extended its support to the National Heritage Board for the third year running, sponsoring 86 translucent concrete trophies for the Patron of Heritage Awards (POHA) in 2020.
-The trophies were conceptualised inhouse and created with our special translucent concrete called PanU Illuma.
+For our sponsorship of 86 translucent concrete trophies to the National Heritage Board (right), Pan-United was privileged to receive the 'Partner' award at the Patron of Heritage Awards (POHA) 2020.
+This marked the third year that we have received POHA awards.
+The trophies were conceptualised in-house and created with our special translucent concrete called PanU Illuma (right).